 Born in 1973 in Arsi province, Ethiopia, Haile Gebrselassie grew up on a farm as one of 10 children.
 He helped fetch water and ran back and forth several kilometers to school, all in the region’s high altitudes, prepping for a life in athletics.
 He place second at the World Junior Cross Country championships in Boston in 1992, and later that year won the 5000m and 10,000m at the World Junior Championships in Seoul.
 In 1993, he notched his first of four consecutive 10,000m world titles, and in 1995, he set a 5000m world record of 12:44.39 at the Weltklasse meet in Zurich, breaking the old record by nearly 11 seconds.

-In 1996, Gebrselassie struck gold at the Atlanta Olympics, narrowly beating rival Paul Tergat in the 10,000 meters.
-When he successfully defended his title four years later, at the Sydney Games, he became only the third man in history to notch back-to-back Olympic wins over that distance.
+In 1996, Gebrselassie struck gold at the Atlanta Olympics, narrowly beating Paul Tergat in the 10,000m.
+He defended his title at the 2000 Sydney Games, becoming only the third man in history to notch back-to-back Olympic wins over that distance.

 "I ask people win themselves first, which means you can win anything that you dream, that you plan, what you want,” he told CNN in 2013.
 “This really is my tip for everyone.”